pinax/pinax-testimonials/docs/index.md

 !!! note "Pinax Ecosystem"
-    This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.
+    This app is part of the Pinax ecosystem and is designed for use both with and independently of other Pinax apps.

     To learn more about Pinax, see <http://pinaxproject.com/>